tjohnston-softdev/python-study-notes/chapters/06-lists.md

 ```

 ## Sort by Function
-To use a function to determine sort order, add the keyword argument: 'key = \[functionName\]'
+To use a function to determine sort order, add the keyword argument: `key = [functionName]`

 ```python
 def sortFunction(n):